SilverLakeDev/mockapickli/README.md

-# Apickli using an eval Apigee account and calling an API mock proxy
+# Apickli using an eval Apigee account and calling a API mock proxy

 # How do I set it up on a Mac?